Impact Council leaders offer their predictions for 2021

 “Our business had a strong presence in the urban core, feeding people going into their offices every day, and we saw about 90% of that go away overnight in March.
 You’re going to see a lot of disruption in the urban core, and how people are feeding people that go back to work, whether it’s a cafeteria or a new QSR [quick service restaurant] concept.”

-Bradley Lukanic, chief executive officer, CannonDesign
+Bradley Lukanic, CEO, CannonDesign

 “The last year rapidly accelerated change in the built world.
 Designers and government officials alike will explore new ways to repurpose and adapt, especially in urban environments, during 2021.
 One can only imagine the innovative event programming and planning of our parks, streets and urban spaces as great opportunities to connect communities in new and diverse ways,”